www-aplas/www-aplas.github.io/arrival.md

 prepare your travelling beforehand and ask us for help if you are unsure!
 <br>
-One part of every trip preparation, including your arrival, should be to carry with you a printed copy of the map where the conference center is located (see Fig. 2.1).
-When you want to go to the hotel by taxi, you need to show the map to the driver, since telling the name of the conference ceter will most probably not be understood and also the driver most likely does not know where it is located.
+One part of every trip preparation, including your arrival, should be to carry with you a printed copy of the map where the conference center is located ([the map of the conference center](photo/map1.pdf)).
+When you want to go to the conference center by taxi, you need to show the map to the driver, since telling the name of the conference center will most probably not be understood and also the driver most likely does not know where it is located.
 Showing the map will also guard against the possible situation where a taxi driver cannot actually read the address.
 Take the map always with you: it might be your life-line for avoiding unpleasant situations.